-10 Acre Walk, Clifton Close, Rowledge Sustainability Objective Score Commentary 1.
+10 Acre Walk, Clifton Close e, Rowle dge Sustainability Objective Score Commentary 1.
 Homes + Development would help to meet the need for new homes.
-2. Landscape /open space The greenfield, wooded site is of medium landscape value and sensitivity.
+2. Landscape /open space - The greenfield, wooded site is of medium landscape value and sensitivity outside the built up area.
 The site is within the gap between Rowledge and Boundstone and development would increase coalescence.
 3. Employment/ centres 0 No predicted impact.
 4. Transport/Air Quality - New housing is likely to increase traffic on local roads, particularly when, as in this case, the site is not in close proximity to a neighbourhood centre.
 There is a bus stop in 180 metres.
 The site is not within the AQMA.
 Loss of trees would have a negative impact on air quality.
-5. Amenities - The site has moderate access to local shops, services and bus stop.
+5. Amenities ?
+The site has moderate access to local shops and services.
 6. Biodiversity - The site is not designated for biodiversity value, does not adjoin an SSSI, SNCI or ancient woodland and is not within a BOA.
 Development of this site would result in the removal of woodland and a reduction in area of Natural and Semi Natural Green Space.
 Loss of trees would be likely to have a negative impact on biodiversity.
-The site is within 5 km of Thames Basin Heaths SPA, so contribution towards a SANG would be required to prevent any harm to the SPA through increased disturbance.
-The capacity of SANG is limited and would not be able to accommodate all housing allocations.
 7. Character - Development of the wooded countryside would extend the built up area and adversely affect the separate identities of Rowledge and Boundstone and the character of the neighbourhood.
 8. Water Resources - Any greenfield residential development is likely to increase water use and reduce natural drainage.
 9. Flooding 0 The site is within Flood Zone 1, low probability of flooding.
 Loss of vegetation may increase the risk of flooding.
 10. Energy efficiency - Residential development will increase traffic, contributing to carbon consumption.
 New homes are required to meet energy efficiency standards and could incorporate renewable energy technology.
 11. Climate change - New homes will contribute to carbon consumption in the buildings and transport.
-Development of a greenfield site will reduce woodland) and CO2 benefits) and natural drainage and flood risk may increase as the climate changes.

-12. Heritage 0 The site is not within a Conservation Area or part of - the setting of a Conservation Area, Listed Building or Building of Local Merit.
+Development of a greenfield site will reduce woodland (and CO2 benefits) and natural drainage and flood risk may increase as the climate changes.
+12. Heritage 0 The site is not within a Conservation Area or part of the setting of a Conservation Area, Listed Building or Building of Local Merit.

-Summary: A policy allocating this site for housing development is expected to have a minor positive impact on homes but a significant negative impact on landscape/coalescence and a minor negative impact on transport/air quality, amenities, biodiversity, character, water resources, energy efficiency and climate change.
+Summary: A policy allocating this site for housing development is expected to have a minor positive impact on homes but a minor negative impact on landscape/ coalescence, transport/air quality, biodiversity, character, water resources, energy efficiency and climate change.